How to Apply for Financial Aid

 If you are an incoming student, admitted to the LL.M. in Elder Law or International Law, and plan to borrow financial aid, you will first need to complete Steps 1 and 2 above for Incoming J.D.
 Students.

 Step 3: Contact our office to request financial aid.

 - Once you have completed Step 1 and Step 2, you may contact the Office of Admissions and Student Financial Planning to let us know that you would like to receive financial aid and have filled out your FAFSA.
 You can email us at firstname.lastname@example.org, call 727-562-7813, or Skype us at stetsoncol.jenn.pottsdebatista.

 Step 4: Review your award email.

 - After receiving your completed FAFSA the Office of Admissions and Student Financial Planning will send you an email containing the breakdown of your award and links to the next steps you will need to complete to receive financial aid.
-The steps outlined include: accepting/denying your financial aid award on Banner Web, electronically signing and submitting the Terms and Conditions of Receiving Financial Aid form through your Banner Web account, Direct Loan Entrance Counseling and signing a Master Promissory Note(s) for all loans.
+The steps outlined include: accepting/denying your financial aid award on Banner Web, signing and submitting the Terms and Conditions of Receiving Financial Aid form electronically through Banner Web, Direct Loan Entrance Counseling and signing a Master Promissory Note(s) for all loans.
 Be sure to read through this information carefully and follow all of the steps.

 - For information regarding current tuition rates and fees for the LL.M. in Elder Law program please visit their Tuition and Fees page.